I confess I am guilty of judging Carnival Cruise Lines…. And I apologize!

 What the cabins lack in decor is made up for in service.
 “Su” was the best cabin steward I’ve ever had.
 I didn’t realize the duvets were real down (I’m allergic) until the third day on ship.
 I thought I was getting a cold.
 HA!
 Anyway, I asked Su if he could swap out my duvet.
 Not only did he completely change my bedding, he changed my friend’s bedding as well and left us a couple extra blankets in case we got cold at night.

 Lesson learned!
 Don’t Judge a Book by its Cover

-As I disembarked from the Carnival Fantasy at the end of my cruise, I left reluctantly.
-The entertainment (more on this in my next post) was spectacular.
+As I disembarked from the Carnival Fantasy, I left reluctantly.
+The entertainment, more on this in my next post, was spectacular.
 The crew — incredible!
 The ship itself is nothing too look at — but it’s only the vessel.
 What makes the Carnival Fantasy stand out is what it carries: A crew that cares about the guest experience!
 Evolutions of Fun — Yes, Fantasy, you have it!
 (NOTE: The Evolutions of Fun upgrades on the Fantasy are limited — make sure you check amenities for the specific ship you plan to cruise to make sure it offers the amenities you desire.
 More on this in a later post as well.)

-By the way… I never saw a single person stagger through the halls, either. 🙂 The Carnival Fantasy was about as family friendly as a cruise can get.
-(Of course, spring break and early June when the college kids flood cruise ships might lead to a slightly different impression.)
+By the way, I never saw a single person stagger through the halls, either. 🙂 As family friendliness goes, the Carnival Fantasy rocks.
+Of course, spring break and early June when the college kids flood cruise ships might lead to a slightly different impression.

 Chime in!
 Have you ever judged a destination or attraction before going?
 Were you pleasantly surprised, like me….
 Or was your opinion spot on?
 Do tell!I paid for this vacation.
 This is NOT a sponsored post.
 I will cruise Carnival again.
 Gladly!